 In the event of any water damage to drywall, precautions must be taken to prevent development and growth of mold.
-After flooding, not only mold but also exposure to raw sewage and other contaminants is a significant concern that must be abated.
+After flooding, exposure to raw sewage and other contaminants is another significant concern that must be abated.
 Only a knowledgeable building professional who can evaluate an impacted site in person can offer a set of specific remediation actions.
 The following document, housed on the Centers for Disease Control and Prevention (CDC) website, provides important information on cleaning up after flooding: Homeowner’s and Renter’s Guide to Mold Cleanup After Disasters.(PDF)

 The Gypsum Association’s technical documents are not site-specific prescriptions, but rather guidance documents that outline best practices and provide consumers, building professionals, code officials, inspectors, and building product distributors with important information on repair and replacement methods, how to identify code compliant gypsum panel products, and appropriate drywall handling and storage procedures.
 Gypsum Association recommendations related to water and flood damage and other pertinent considerations are contained in the following technical documents: